eckeriaue/webp-image-converter/README.md

-# 🌄 WebP Image Converter API
+# 🌄 Fastify WebP Image Converter API and Plugin

 A high-performance image conversion service that transforms images to modern WebP format.
 Perfect for optimizing web assets!